-435.302 – Downward adjustment.
+435.202 – Downward adjustment.

-Appendix A to Subpart C of Part 435 – Maximum Allowable Fossil Fuel-Generated Energy Consumption
+Appendix A to Subpart B of Part 435 – Maximum Allowable Fossil Fuel-Generated Energy Consumption

-Subpart C –- Reduction in Fossil Fuel-Generated Energy Consumption
+Subpart B –- Reduction in Fossil Fuel-Generated Energy Consumption

-§ 435.300 Fossil fuel-generated energy consumption requirement.
+§ 435.200 Fossil fuel-generated energy consumption requirement.

-New Federal buildings.
-New Federal buildings that are low-rise residential buildings, for which design for construction began on or after [Insert date one year after date of publication in the Federal register], must be designed to meet the requirements of paragraph (c) of this section if the cost of the building is at least $2,500,000 (in 2007 dollars, adjusted for inflation).
+(a) New Federal buildings.
+New Federal buildings that are low-rise residential buildings, for which design for construction began on or after [date one year after date of publication in the Federal register], must be designed to meet the requirements of paragraph (c) of this section if the cost of the building is at least $2,500,000 (in 2007 dollars, adjusted for inflation).

-Major renovations.
+(b) Major renovations.

-(1) Major renovations to Federal buildings that are low-rise residential buildings, for which design for construction began on or after [Insert date one year after date of publication in the Federal register], must be designed to meet the requirements of paragraph (c) of this section if the cost of the major renovation is at least $2,500,000 (in 2007 dollars, adjusted for inflation).
+(1) Major renovations to Federal buildings that are low-rise residential buildings, for which design for construction began on or after [date one year after date of publication in the Federal register], must be designed to meet the requirements of paragraph (c) of this section if the cost of the major renovation is at least $2,500,000 (in 2007 dollars, adjusted for inflation).

 This subpart applies only to the portions of the proposed building or proposed building systems that are being renovated and to the extent that the scope of the renovation permits compliance with the applicable requirements in this subpart.
 Unaltered portions of the proposed building or proposed building systems are not required to comply with this subpart.